This section serves as a travel guide to Germany for any English speaking traveler. This section depicts

 sights of Germany such as Neuschwanstein Castle and the Cologne Cathedral.
 It also introduces some sights of German American history such as Checkpoint Charlie.

 Located in west-central Europe, the country stretches from the Alps to the North and Baltic Sea.
 The nation´s territory covers 137.847 square miles, consisting of 3011 square miles of waters.
+Germany is the 7th largest European country.
 Discover the unique spirit of Germany, or start your European vacation right here since the country shares borders with nine other countries:

 In the north: Denmark